Significant-Gravitas/AutoGPT/tests/prompt_tests/README.md

-# Test Runner Script
+# Prompt Test Script

-The test runner script is a Python script that executes tests for a command line application.
+The prompt test script is a Python script that executes tests for a command line application.
 Each test is defined in a separate directory in the `tests/prompt_tests` directory, and is defined by a `test.json` configuration file.

 ## Usage